FoamyGuy/Blinka_Displayio_PyGameDisplay/README.rst

 Auto Refresh Notice
 ===================
 This library does not currently support auto refresh for displays.
 User code must call ``display.refresh()`` in order to refresh the display.
+Blinka_DisplayIO now uses threading for auto_refresh and PyGame doesn't like to have ``flip()`` called from non-main threads.
+If you have experience with either, and want to help add support PRs are welcome :).

 Info
 ====